Facts about fat

 Different types of fat

-White fat: The vast majority of fat in adult bodies is white fat, which stores energy, but cannot burn it.
+The vast majority of fat in adult bodies is white fat.
+This type of fat stores energy, but cannot burn it.

 Diseases caused by obesity